QuantEcon/lecture-python-intro/lectures/inequality.md

 We will get pre-computed Gini coefficients (based on income) from the World Bank using the [wbgapi](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data).

-Let's use the `wbgapi` package we imported earlier to search the world bank data for Gini to find the Series ID.
+Let's use the `wbgapi` package we imported earlier to search the World Bank data for Gini to find the Series ID.

 ```{code-cell} ipython3
 wb.search("gini")